Gaetz/SDL-OpenGL/README.md

 # SDL2 + OpenGL

 This is a SDL2 + OpenGL template, written in C++, that you can use as a starter for any project.
+MIT licensed.

 It is meant to be used in the days-of-old way, with a text editor (Visual Code), makefile and scripts.
 Linux and Windows development and release are supported, through shell and batch scripts.
-This documentation file explains the scripts and set up visual code for smooth development, either on Linux or Windows.
+This documentation is a tutorial to set up the scripts and visual code for smooth development, either on Linux or Windows.

-This is not meant to be a game engine, not even a simple one.
-It is just a starter so you can build your game engine on.
+The code is a modest starter and provides some tools so you can build your game engine.
 A tetris game kata is provided as an illustration.

 # Project structure